 Some farming land came up for sale in the Scenic Rim region.
 They stumbled upon what is now Spicers Peak Lodge and not too long after Old Hidden Vale Station was purchased now known fondly as Spicers Hidden Vale.

 By this time Jude had trudged many a trail including The Overland, Milford track (twice), Bay of Fires (twice), Cradle Mountain, the Routeburn, Queen Charlotte plus inspiring walks through parts of France and England … And climbed Kilimanjaro and Kinabalu with Flight Centre teams.

 Spicers Peak Lodge and Spicers Hidden Vale lie some 70km apart divided by the main range National Park and Jude still couldn’t shake the thought of a Great Walk in southern Queensland country.
 So with her brother David Stent and local farmer Graham Hickson who had both worked on the building of Peak Lodge, she started the journey to today.

-Spicers Canopy Luxury Tents was built in 2013 on the foothills of Peak Station and David along with Graham Hickson started Hidden Peaks Trails, what is now known as Spicers Scenic Rim Trail 2-Day (when added to the 5-day it will truly be a truly Great Walk!)
+Spicers Canopy Luxury Tents was built in 2013 on the foothills of Peak Station and David along with Graham Hickson started Hidden Peaks Trails, what is now known as Spicers Scenic Rim Trail 2-Day (when added to the 5-Day it will truly be a Great Walk!)